hpc/charliecloud/doc/ch-image.rst

   copying image ...
   grown in 3 instructions: foo

-Here, instead of being executed, each instruction's results were retrieved from cache.
+Here, instead of being executed, each instruction’s results were retrieved from cache.
 (Charliecloud uses lazy retrieval; nothing is actually retrieved until the end, as seen by the "copying image" message.)
 Cache hit for each instruction is indicated by an asterisk (:code:`*`) after the line number.